 London has a global reputation for being a cultural and financial mecca.
 Its iconic skyline is made distinctive by its many tourist attractions including the London Eye, the Shard building and of course the Houses of Parliament.

 The City of London is a world leader in business and financial services where companies and investors from around the world meet and do business.
-Many Economics students will aspire to work in the city and on a visit to the capital they can visit some of London’s oldest financial institutions along with some of the new kids on the block.
+Many economics students will aspire to work in the city and on an economics student trip to the capital they can visit some of London’s oldest financial institutions along with some of the new kids on the block.